railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_alerts.rst

 * Create a warning when invoicing a partner.

-For example, if you enter an alert for the invoicing of a customer, for an accountant entering an invoice for that customer, the alert message will be attached as shown in the figure :ref:`fig-warnsmp`:
+For example, if you enter an alert for the invoicing of a customer, for an accountant entering an invoice for that customer, the alert message will be attached as shown in the figure :ref:`fig-warnsmp`.

 .. _fig-warnsmp: